 The quiet feet forehand

-- Fix inefficient movements in the lower half of your body during your forehand swing.
+Fixing inefficient movements in the lower half of your body during your forehand swing can make you:

 - Recognize the power and control that you possess while being efficient.

-- Develop dynamic balance as you create accelerated swings.
+- Develop an athletic balance as you create faster swings.

 - Stance too closed (Left foot across right- for a right-handed player)